 What are examples of IDaaS?

 Single Sign-on (SSO)

 Single sign-on (SSO) is an authentication service allowing a user to access multiple applications and sites using one set of credentials.
-For example, when Orrstown Bank asked SailPoint to help them automate their identity management processes, they needed an IDaaS solution that could seamlessly funnel hundreds of “applicants” onto their platform without sacrificing security.
+For example, when Orrstown Bank automated their identity management processes, they needed an IDaaS solution that could seamlessly funnel hundreds of “applicants” onto their platform without sacrificing security.
 Using an SSO solution for their customer identity problem, they’re able to take the strain off their helpdesk while drastically reducing the time it takes to gain access to their platform.

 Multi-Factor Authentication (MFA)

 MFA gives enterprises advanced security and authentication controls using an organization’s preferred MFA solution provider.
 MFA vendors who have certified their solutions for use with this new framework include Duo, RSA and Microsoft.
-When Weight Watchers needed to move its legacy systems to an online solution while also procuring IAM services, SailPoint was able to use IDaaS automation to ensure every user is transferred to the new server without sacrificing security.
+When Weight Watchers needed to move its legacy systems to an online solution while also procuring IAM services, they used IDaaS automation to ensure every user is transferred to the new server without sacrificing security.

-When a worker is assigned a role through your system, they’re automatically provisioned access with our role-based IAM solution.
+When a worker is assigned a role through your system, they would be automatically provisioned access with a role-based IAM solution.
 If that worker changes roles or leaves the organization, their IAM profile is adjusted or removed immediately from the active directory.
 For example, a promotion from IT technician to IT manager would cause complications in a manual system, as you’d need to solve for IT access and management access at the same time.
 Using IDaaS to automate this process takes the pressure off you while mitigating user-error risks that come with a self-service solution.

 The Power of Identity from the Cloud